luandretta/night-clicks/README.md

 After reinforcing the emotional response positively in the user, there are there are upcoming meetings with dates and locations.

 **About page**

-The **About** page features The About page has four divisions.
+The **About** page features The About page has four divisions and allows the future member to connect with the community without overloading then with information.
 First, there is information about the community.
-Second, about the characteristics of a future supporter.
+Second, about the characteristics of a future member.
 The third is with  information about how to participate in the community.

-At the bottom of the page (above the footer) there is a video with tips on urban night photography
+Finnaly, at the bottom of the page (above the footer) there is a video to check out some tips on street photography at night.

+**Gallery**
+The **Gallery** is valuable to the user as they will be able to easily identify the types of events the organisation puts together.
+It allows all users to appreciate the results of the latest meetings.
+The hover effect has the opacity effect, producing a new look for each photo.

+**Contact**
+The **contact** page features a contact form, which requests user name and email and has a box to leave a message.
+The user can specify if he would like to give feedback or if he has a question or suggestion.
+The buttom of the form contains a Send Message.

 ## Color Scheme